-- Include only part-time, first-time students in this cohort. - Determine part-time using Fall 2010 attendance status (e.g. if a student was part-time in Fall 2010, report them in the part-time cohort regardless of their Fall 2011 status). - If there are no students to report in the cohort, enter zero.
+- Include only part-time, first-time bachelor's-seeking students in this cohort. - Determine part-time using Fall 2010 attendance status (e.g. if a student was part-time in Fall 2010, report them in the part-time cohort regardless of their Fall 2011 status). - If there are no students to report in the cohort, enter zero.
 Do not leave the field blank. - Report in the exclusions box (line E7) the number of students from the cohort who left the institution for any of the following reasons: died or were totally and permanently disabled; to serve in the armed forces (including those called to active duty); to serve with a foreign aid service of the Federal Government (e.g. Peace Corps); or to serve on official church missions.

-Preloaded cohort Prior year data PAR T-TIME, FIRST-TIME COHORT RETENTION: E6 Part-time, first-time Fall 2010 cohort 0 E7 Exclusions from the Fall 2010 cohort E8 Adjusted Fall 2010 cohort (line E6 - line E7) E9 Fall : Students from Fall 2010 cohort who are still enrolled + students from 2010 cohort who completed their program as of Fall 2011 E10 Part-time, first-time Fall 2010 cohort retention rate (line E9 / line E8) % % ψy ou may use the space below to provide context for the data you've reported above Thes se context notes will be posted on the College Navigator website, ar nd should be wr itten to be und lerst ood by stud ents and parents.
+Prior year data PAR T-TIME, FIRST-TIME BACHELOR'S COHORT RETENTION: E6 Part-time, first-time Fall 2010 bachelor's cohort E7 Exclusions from the Fall 2010 cohort E8 Adjusted Fall 2010 cohort (line E6 - line E7) E9 Students from Fall 2010 cohort still enrolled as of Fall 2011 E10 E8) Part-time, first-time Fall 2010 bachelor's cohort retention rate (line E9 / line % % ψy ou may use the space below to provide context for the data you've reported ab ove.
+Thes se context notes will be posted on the College Navigator website, and should be e written to be unde erst ood by stud ents and parents.